Daniel J. Frey

 There are 40% who don't want abortions for any reason.

-There are 40% who don't want to share, food, neighborhoods, the street, the sidewalk, waiting in line, your right to life liberty and the pursuit of happiness.
+There are 40% who don't want to share food, neighborhoods, the street, the sidewalk, waiting in line, your right to life, liberty, and the pursuit of happiness.

-It's really a sad thing to think about.
+It's a truly sad thing to consider.

 How could so many be so willing to destroy so much and yet still believe they are in the right?